Hardeygold205/Hardeygold205/README.md

 I’m a **Frontend & Mobile Engineer** focused on building **modern, scalable web and mobile applications**.
 I enjoy turning complex ideas into **clean, performant, and user-friendly products**.

-**What I work with most:**
+## 💼 What I Do

-- ⚛️ React, Next.js, React Native
+- Build responsive web applications with React, Next.js, and TypeScript
-- 📱 Cross-platform mobile development
-- 🔗 Web3 & DApps integration
-- 🧱 Clean architecture & scalable UI systems
-- 🌍 Remote collaboration & product-driven development
+- Develop backend systems using Laravel and Node.js
+- Create and customize WordPress websites and CMS solutions
+- Convert Figma designs into production-ready interfaces
+- Integrate REST APIs and third-party services
+- Deploy and manage applications on Linux servers
+- Configure Nginx, Apache, PM2, and GitHub Actions
+- Optimize application performance and scalability

 I care deeply about **code quality, performance, and real-world usability**.